fahad471/tech_challenge_rt/README.md

 ### Windows with MSVC

-Run the following commands from a Visual Studio 2022 Developer PowerShell:
+Run these commands from Developer PowerShell for Visual Studio 2022:

 ```powershell
 conan profile detect --force